 Some of my work led me to appear in the national press, on television and radio as a spokesman for the British Chiropractic Association.
 I have written for Men’s Fitness magazine and book reviews in professional journals.
 I lecture to the chiropractic, osteopathic and physiotherapy professions on business management, foot biomechanics and orthotics.
 In the winter months, I have worked with ski schools, boot fitters and chiropractors training them in Ski Ergonomics.

 Sport is important to me having competed at a junior level on the track and for local rugby teams in the past before the weekly battering proved too much.
 Having skied since I was six I am a keen skier and love going on off-piste and back-country training courses.
-I have recently taken up karate and, to my surprise, am quite enjoying it.
+I do karate and in October 2022 I graded to black belt.

 I am married with a son and a Jack Russell called Monty and live in West Sussex.